What Happens Next?

 Once your space change request form has been endorsed by both your DLC Head and Dean/Unit Head, and received by Michael Lieberman of the Department of Facilities' Campus Construction, your project will be assigned a project number.

-Each Monday, new requests are reviewed by representatives of the Office of the Provost, Campus Construction Project Management, Systems Engineering, and Campus Planning.
+Each Monday, new requests are reviewed by representatives of the Office of the Provost, Campus Construction Project Management, Facilities Engineering, and Campus Planning.
 Depending on the nature of your request, one of the following actions will happen:

 - Your project will be assigned a Campus Construction project manager or planning manager